 - Your Android device is infected with a virus.

 - A malicious or ‘rogue’ app is interfering with your MP4 playback.

 Can VLC Player Fix Corrupted MP4 Files on Android?

-The VLC Media Player requires no introduction to anyone who uses or produces audio or video.
+The free VLC Media Player requires no introduction to anyone who uses or produces audio or video.

 It’s said that VLC Media Player can play any video or audio file format thrown at it.

 This is true to a certain extent.
 It’s known for its capability to play partially downloaded video files and other types of problematic video files not playable elsewhere.

 Before you try other ways to fix corrupted MP4 files on Android, give the VLC video repair option a try.